Reefton: Gold mining

 Alluvial gold was first discovered near the town in 1866; the major discovery of gold in quartz reefs was made in 1870 and gold was being extracted by 1872.
 Mining from quartz reefs only took place at Reefton and Lyell.

 An earlier settlement, known as Ross Town, had been established on the opposite bank of the Inangahua River around 1870, but most businesses shifted across the river in 1871 to be nearer the quartz mining.
 There were mines at nearby locations such as Waiuta and Blacks Point.

 There was a downturn in the industry in the 1880s due to lack of money to develop deeper mines.
 Consolidated Goldfields New Zealand formed in 1896 and ran several mines.
 Technology was modernised and the Reefton School of Mines opened in 1887 to apply more scientific knowledge to mining.

-Gold mining at Reefton ceased in 1951.
+Blackwater mine operated from 1908 until 1951, when a shaft collapsed.
+It reopened as Snowy River mine in December 2020 and employed 60 staff, who had dug 9 km of tunnels by 2024, with plans for further expansion.
+Globe Progress mine produced 610000 oz of gold as an opencast pit from 2007 to 2016.